SERIOUS DOG BITE CASES INCREASE DURING CORONA VIRUS

 As the number of dog adoptions have increased with the COVID-19 pandemic, so have dog bite injuries, according to recent news reports.

 Our dog bite lawyers have been getting more cases for serious dog bite attack cases recently.
-When we take these cases, we go after the dog owner’s homeowner’s insurance for payments of medical bills and other compensation.
-If you or your child have been attacked by a dog in Minnesota, call us for a free consultation was a lawyer.
+When we take these cases, we go after the dog owner’s homeowner’s insurance for payments of medical bills and other compensation for our clients.
+If you or your child have been attacked by a dog in Minnesota, call us for a free consultation with a lawyer.